avakanski/Evaluation-of-Complexity-Measures-for-Deep-Learning-Generalization-in-Medical-Image-Analysis/README.md

 * <a href="Experiment_2.ipynb">Single-task classification with regularization</a> [<a href="https://nbviewer.jupyter.org/github/avakanski/Evaluation-of-Complexity-Measures-for-Deep-Learning-Generalization-in-Medical-Image-Analysis/blob/main/Experiment_2.ipynb">on nbviewer</a>] - the networks apply implicit regularization via batch normalization and dropout layers, and are trained with early stopping until a non-decreasing cross-entropy loss on a validation subset of images is achieved.
 * <a href="Experiment_3.ipynb">Multi-task classification and segmentation with regularization</a> [<a href="https://nbviewer.jupyter.org/github/avakanski/Evaluation-of-Complexity-Measures-for-Deep-Learning-Generalization-in-Medical-Image-Analysis/blob/main/Experiment_3.ipynb">on nbviewer</a>] - the networks consist of classification and segmentation branches, and are trained until non-increasing classification accuracy on a validation subset of images is achieved.

+The codes use an open public dataset of breast ultrasound images known as <a href="https://ieeexplore.ieee.org/document/8003418">Dataset B</a> for implementing the proposed approach.
+The dataset consists of 163 breast ultrasound images, corresponding tumor type labels, and segmentation masks.
+The implementation in this repository is different from the empirical study presented in the paper, which is based on larger datasets of breast ultrasound images as well as larger number of trained models.

 # Complexity Measures
 The following set of complexity measures is evaluated:
 * VC dimension-based measure - number of network parameters.